 In terms of new products, once the new site is up and running it’s a good opportunity to refresh with new.
 We just introduced some of the Kata Kata ceramics

-which are based on the animals prints by the Japanese textile designers Kata Kata.
+which are based on the animal prints by the Japanese textile designers Kata Kata.

-We will continue to grow Nugoo Japan as an online business, handing their customer service, marketing, advertising.
+We will continue to grow Nugoo Japan as an online business, handling their customer service, marketing, and advertising.
 We have a few wholesale accounts now buying the Nugoo products too.

 That came about through social media and advertising.
 We’ll look at growing that as a service HOW offers too.
 There seems to be demand from Japanese businesses to market outside Japan but they’re not comfortable with how to do it.